irskep/irskep.github.com/content/pages/pyglettutorial.md

 Add the batch keyword argument to each graphical object created in asteroids.py.

-To use the batch with the asteroid sprites, we'll need to pass the batch into the game.load.asteroid() function, then just add it as a keyword argument to each new sprite:
+To use the batch with the asteroid sprites, we'll need to pass the batch into the `game.load.asteroid()` function, then just add it as a keyword argument to each new sprite.
+Update the function:

     :::python
     def asteroids(num_asteroids, player_position, batch=None):